Infineon/PSoC-6-MCU-Digital-Designs/README.md

 This example demonstrates the serial communication block (SCB) based UART transmit and receive operation in PSoC® 6 MCU using high level APIs found in peripheral driver library (PDL).
 #### 3. CE223001 - PSoC 6 MCU UART printf
 This example demonstrates how to use the printf function with a Serial Communication Block (SCB) based UART in PSoC 6 MCU.
+### SPI
+#### 1. CE221120 - PSoC 6 MCU SPI Master
+This example demonstrates the use of SPI SCB (Serial Communication Block) Component for PSoC 6 MCU in master mode.
+Four different subprojects show the use of Peripheral Driver Library (PDL) functions to communicate with an SPI slave.
+#### 2. CE221121 - PSoC 6 MCU SPI Slave
+This example demonstrates the use of PSoC 6 MCU Serial Communication Block (SCB) Component in SPI slave mode.
+Four projects show the use of Peripheral Driver Library (PDL) functions to receive data from an SPI master in different modes.
+#### I2C
+#### 1. CE220541 - PSoC 6 MCU SCB EZI2C
+This code example demonstrates the implementation of an EZI2C Slave using the SCB Component on a PSoC 6 MCU.
+It also demonstrates how to control the color and intensity of an RGB LED using TCPWM Components.
+#### 2. CE220818 - PSoC 6 MCU I2C Master
+This example demonstrates the use of I2C SCB (Serial Control Block) Component for PSoC 6 MCU in master mode.
+Three different subprojects show the use of Peripheral Driver Library (PDL) functions to communicate with I2C and EzI2C slave.
+#### 3. CE221119 – PSoC 6 MCU I2C Slave
+This example demonstrates the operation of the PSoC 6 MCU Serial Control Block (SCB) in I2C Slave mode.
+Two projects show the use of Peripheral Driver Library (PDL) functions to receive data from an I2C Master in different modes.

 ## References
 #### 1. PSoC 6 MCU